thehunmonkgroup/jester/doc/02-Profiles.md

 ## Default profile

-The included default 'voicemail' profile is a replica of [Asterisk's Comedian Mail](http://www.voip-info.org/wiki/index.php?page_id=502).
+The included default 'voicemail' profile (located at <code>profiles/voicemail</code>) is a replica of [Asterisk's Comedian Mail](http://www.voip-info.org/wiki/index.php?page_id=502).

 It is intended to be an exact replica of the original version shipped with [Asterisk](http://www.asterisk.org/) 1.2/1.4, a showcase of the power and flexibility of the Jester system, and a template to use as a starting place for learning and building other workflows.

 Everything needed to set up the profile is included in the profile directory.
-Check out the INSTALL.txt there for more details.
+Check out the <code>INSTALL.txt</code> there for more details.